Easy Guide to Dehydrated Celery

 Preparing the Celery

 Begin by washing the celery stalks thoroughly.
 Trim the white part of the leaves.
 Slice each stalk evenly, keeping the width at around 1/8th to 1/4th of an inch.
+If you skip blanching, consider throwing the non-blanched celery pieces directly into salads or chicken salads for added texture.

 To Blanch or Not to Blanch?

 Do you have to blanch celery before dehydrating it?
 While it’s not mandatory, blanching helps retain color and can eliminate bacteria, ensuring a safer end product.
 Blanched celery retains its vibrant green color and is better suited for dehydration compared to unblanched celery.
 After blanching, immediately plunge the celery into ice water to stop the cooking process and preserve its texture and color.
 Blanching changes the texture, making celery less suitable to eat raw, but ideal for dehydrating.
+Some people worry that blanching may cause the celery to lose its crisp texture or become mushy in certain recipes.

 Dehydrating the Celery